tocalabs/toca-docs/src/book/programming_concepts/datachips_and_variables.md

 ### Where you can use them

-You can use a datachip in the platform anywhere you see a `{ x }` in an input field.
+You can use a datachip in the platform anywhere you see a `{x}` in an input field.
 Once clicked, you can then choose where to get your datachip from.
 You can typically use a datachip in any form of input field that you come across in both Automation and Apps.

 Let's take a closer look at where you can use datachips and also where they can come from!